gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

   by over 100 kB

 ---
 I'll admit, I visit my own website a lot more than I reasonably should.
-One of my biggest peeves about my website was the time taken to load the display font --- the titles would initially render in <span style="font-family: Georgia;">Georgia</span> and after a few seconds there would be a layout shift when my chosen font, Tiempos Headline, finally loaded!
+One of my biggest peeves about my website was the time taken to load the display font --- the titles would initially render in Georgia and after a few seconds there would be a layout shift when my chosen font, Tiempos Headline, finally loaded!
 I read an excellent article by Zach Leatherman, [Developing a Robust Font Loading Strategy for CSS-Tricks](https://www.zachleat.com/web/css-tricks-web-fonts/), which inspired me to change my font loading strategy and massively reduce initial load times.

 ## Before Optimising the Fonts